 “It’s amazing,” Bobier said.
 “There’s just a lot more awareness of it, there’s a lot more openness to changing the system, there’s a lot more understanding of the need for it.”

 How did ranked choice voting turn out in Benton County, Oregon?

 Proponents argue that the system leads to less negative campaigning, since candidates would need broader appeal to win and would be courting first and second choice votes.
 Some of these benefits to ranked choice voting were seen in Benton County this year, Bobier said.
 Pacific Green and Progressive Party candidate Mike Beilstein and Democratic candidate Xan Augerot, who both ran for a county commissioner position, at times campaigned together so voters could pick the other as their second choice.
 Augerot won with 58 percent of the votes, while Beilstein attracted 10 percent of the first-choice votes.
 Almost all of Beilsten’s voters ranked Augerot as their second choice.

 Just as Portland, Maine, set an example for all Mainers, leading to state-wide adoption of ranked choice ballots, Benton County may blaze a new trail for Oregonians.

-But Bobier said he’s also heard feedback that some voters were confused about whether they could choose just one candidate, if they had no other preference.
-Bobier said he wants to ensure there’s enough voter education so everyone understands they have that option if that’s what they choose.
+Almost every voter ranked at least two choices.
+But Bobier said he’s heard feedback that some voters were confused about whether they could rank just one candidate, if they had no other preference.
+Bobier said he wants to ensure there’s enough voter education so everyone understands they have the option to just choose one candidate, if they wish.